Aristides de Sousa Mendes: Sousa Mendes' disobedience to the orders of the Salazar dictatorship

-The armistice was signed on 22 June.
-Under its terms, two-thirds of France was to be occupied by the Germans.
-On 26 June, the British Ambassador in Madrid wrote to London "The arrival of the Germans on the Pyrenees is a tremendous event in the eyes of every Spaniard.
-Will it mean the passage of troops through Spain to Portugal or Africa?"
-Meanwhile, Teotónio Pereira, following Spanish protests, declared the visas issued by Sousa Mendes to be null and void.
+On 22 June the armistice between France and Germany was signed whereby two-thirds of France was to be occupied by the Germans and more people tried to leave France via Spain.
 The New York Times reported that some 10,000 persons attempting to cross over into Spain were excluded because authorities no longer granted recognition to their visas: "Portugal announced that Portuguese visas granted at Bordeaux were invalid, and Spain was permitting bearers of these documents to enter only in exceptional cases."
-The Jewish Telegraphic Agency reported that small Portugal, whose population was just over seven million, had received an estimated two million applications for visas, permanent or transit.
-Most of them came from Frenchmen, Belgians, Dutch, and Poles in France who required Portuguese visas to pass through Spain.
-The applications must have included tens of thousands from Jews.

 On 24 June, Salazar recalled Sousa Mendes to Portugal, an order he received upon returning to Bordeaux on 26 June but he complied slowly, arriving in Portugal on 8 July.
 Along the way, he continued issuing Portuguese visas to refugees now trapped in occupied France, and even led a large group to a remote border post that had not received Lisbon's order.
 His son, John-Paul Abranches, told the story: "As his diplomatic car reached the French border town of Hendaye, my father encountered a large group of stranded refugees for whom he had previously issued visas.
-Those people had been turned away because the Portuguese government had phoned the guards, commanding 'Do not honour Mendes's signature on visas.'...
+Those people had been turned away because the Portuguese government had phoned the guards, commanding 'Do not honor Mendes's signature on visas.'...
 Ordering his driver to slow down, Father waved the group to follow him to a border checkpoint that had no telephones.
 In the official black limousine with its diplomatic license tags, Father led those refugees across the border toward freedom."